The SeTT ontology

 IRI: http://purl.org/net/sett/vocab#EpisodeStartDate

-Episode Start Date is a specific type of Intrinsic Attribute that marks the date when an Episode begins.
+Episode Start Date indicates the date on which an Episode begins.

 has super-classes